usckiki82/hello-world/doc/code_notes.rst

 Model Types
 ===========
 *   Try XGBoost tuning on `n_estimators` and utilizing 'early_stopping_rounds` with value like 5
-*   Try LightGBM models tuning on
+*   Try LightGBM models & tuning
 *   With pipeline, define preprocessing step as a ColumnTransformer containing numerical and categorical transformers, first imputing then encoding categorical data

 Submission